mattermost/docs/source/administration/migrating.rst

 Thousands of organizations are moving to Mattermost for powerful, flexible, and easy-to-manage workplace messaging.
 Mattermost deploys as a single Linux binary with MySQL or PostgreSQL and can scale from dozens to tens of thousands of users in a single channel.

 This guide summarizes different approaches to migrating from one Mattermost deployment to another and migrating from other messengers (such as Slack, HipChat, Jabber, and bespoke solutions) to Mattermost.

+If you are looking for guidance and best practices on how to migrate your legacy system to Mattermost, reach out to our Trusted Partner for system migration - `BrightScout <http://www.brightscout.com/>`_.

 .. contents::
   :backlinks: top